family gathering during the holiday season

 • A heating pad (many planes now offer individual power outlets)

 If you suffer from the effects of fibroids, we encourage you to get help as soon as possible.
-We don’t want you to live with fibroid pain and discomfort any longer.
-We also want you to know that booking an initial consultation at USA Fibroid Centers is both easy and convenient with our online scheduling system.
+Do not live with fibroid pain and discomfort any longer.
+Booking an initial consultation at USA Fibroid Centers is easy and convenient when you use our online scheduling system.

 • Lighter periods